 The Faith We Confess: An Exposition of the Thirty-Nine Articles.
 Gerald Bray.
 London: The Latimer Trust, 2009, 229 pp., paper.
-ISBN 978-0-946307-84-5 fessor of historical theology for Knox Theological Seminary, Florida.
+ISBN 978-0-946307-84-5

 This is the first commentary or exposition that I have ever read on the Thirty-Nine Articles of Religion of the Church of England.
 It was a delight and a most stimulating read.
 Even though one is customarily to reserve their applause to the end of the review, this book, given its unique contribution and its readability, allows one to break from convention.
 It is welcomed and helpful.